pandurd/teach-portal/README.md

 **Teacher**
 > Teacher Must use signup or login to access Teach Portal

-> Teacher must ;provide FirstName, LastName, Email and valid Password to Signup
+> Teacher must provide FirstName, LastName, Email and valid Password to Signup

 > Teacher must provide a valid username and password to Login